shadel96/Terry_Stops_Analysis/README.md

 ![](./img/2-graph_legal_race.PNG)

 Once Modeling began, howver, the initial target variable, 'Physical_Arrest', was challenging for the classification algorithms to predict with much efficiency.
-Nonetheless, futher steps were taken to improve these models, by attempting to tune their hyperparamaters.
+Nonetheless, further steps were taken to improve these models, by attempting to tune their hyperparameters.

 ### Baseline Logistic Regression Model (after using SMOTE for synthetic data):
 ![](./img/3-conf_baseline_logreg_smote.PNG)